divarvel/blog/posts/2014-03-04-lost-in-string-representations.md

 represents sequences of bytes and is suitable for high-performance use.
 **Unlike `Data.Text`, `Data.ByteString` does not carry any information about char encoding**.
-That's why when converting from `ByteString` to `Text`, you need to explicitely tell the encoding you want (and handle possible failures).
+That's why when converting from `ByteString` to `Text`, you need to explicitly tell the encoding you want (and handle possible failures).

 `Data.ByteString.Lazy` is the lazy version, for strings too big to fit in memory.